-The Cleveland Clinic Cancer Center at Hillcrest Hospital continues to maintain resources to provide quality and comprehensive cancer care to our patients.
+The Cleveland Clinic Cancer Center at Hillcrest Hospital continues to offer high quality comprehensive cancer care in the safest manner to our patients.

 The Cancer Committee acts as the governing body for the oncology program and meets every other month to review the administrative responsibilities related to the management of our program.
 In addition, several ad hoc committees meet to discuss and report on quality improvements suggested by the Cancer Committee.